 Compost tea is all the rage but does it really work?
 Research studies so far have produced mixed results.
-A 2007 meta data review on compost tea by Dr. Linda Chalker-Scott concluded that “Clearly, the science is not strong for aerated tea use on crop plants, much less on lawns, shrubs, and trees”.
+The science to support the use of aerated tea on crop plants, lawns, shrubs, or trees is very weak, at best.

 There seems to be a lot of work done in this area but much of it is not published in peer reviewed journals and most of it has been done in labs and greenhouses, not in the field.
 Until the work is repeated in the field we can’t conclude it works in gardens.